humanpose1/MS-SVConv/README.md

 ```

 ## TODO
- - Add other pretrained models
+ - Add other pretrained models on the model zoo
- - Add others datasets such as KITTI
+ - Add others datasets such as KITTI Dataset
- - add tutorial for a new dataset